AdarshSrivatsa98/Calculator-Behaviour/multiplication.md

 And I type in "Any number exceeding limit"
 And I press "equals"

-Then: I see the "solution with arrested figures" as the result
+Then: I see the "Solution with arrested input figures" as the result

-## Scenario: Pressing "multiply button" multiple time
+## Scenario: Pressing "multiply button" more than once

 Given:  The calculator is in on state